• Skip to main content

 • Arrange the fruits on top of the almond meal.
 Fold the edges of the dough over the fruit to partially cover them.

-• Brush the crust with a bit of cream and sprinkle with some black and white sesame seeds.
+• Brush the crust with a bit of cream and sprinkle with some black and white sesame seeds and raw sugar.

-• Sprinkle the galette with some raw sugar and bake for 45-50 minutes, or until the crust is golden and the juices are bubbling.
+• Bake for 45-50 minutes, or until the crust is golden and the juices are bubbling.

 • Let it rest for at least 15 mins.
 Serve warm or at room temperature.
 Enjoy!